njoubert/njoubert.com/rtc/README.md

 * v0.0.2 - you can connect to another person! lots of bugs though.
 * v0.0.1 - selfie video view works!

+## TODO

+- Backend message bus that does not require turn-by-turn communication.
+- Room-based so that you can send a link to anyone.
+- Multi-person
+- TURN server for those tricky situations

 ## Awesome Stuff

 https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/